hamishgibbs/python_with_hamish/session_1/session_1.md

 5. Write a function that calls a function that calls a function.

-6. Call your function, assign the result to a variable, pass this variable to another function.
+6. Call a function, assign the result to a variable, pass this variable to another function.

 6. Separate functions into multiple files.